Geta/klarna/src/Klarna.Payments/README.md

 ### Creating session
 A session at Klarna should be created when the visitor is on the checkout page.
 The CreateOrUpdateSession method will create a new session when it does not exists or update the current one.
+This method also accepts an optional parameter of the type IDictionary<string, object>.
+This parameter can be used to pass extra information that can be used in the session builder.

 ```
 await _klarnaPaymentsService.CreateOrUpdateSession(Cart);